RobertPeip/PSX/README.md

 JOY:
 - Joypad: tests data connection and latency/timing for any pad connected to port 1

+Notes:
-Hint: most timing tests will fail if the basic TimerCalib tests are not pass
+- most timing tests will fail if the basic TimerCalib tests are not pass
+- Everything tested against a 7502 PAL with PSIO.
+For tests that depend on video timing, slightly different values are expected on NTSC models

 -------------
 Original readme from Krom